Traditional vs Low-Code Development: What to Choose?

 Low-code platforms are designed in such a way that even non-programmers can build applications.
 But for non-technical users, it may take longer to learn the functionality of such platforms and understand their logic.
 For more complicated projects it's actually better to find an expert, for example, if you work with OutSystems, Appsmith, Retool developer might be a big help to implement everything you are seeking for.

-When our customers come to us with questions about what to choose: low code vs traditional development, we can’t provide any precise answer just at once.
+When our customers come to us with questions about what to choose: low code vs traditional development, we can't provide any precise answer just at once.
 At Akveo, we have rich expertise in both custom and low-code software development.
-And we know that both approaches have their pros and cons.
-That’s why each case should be viewed individually.
+And we know that both traditional coding and low-code app development have their pros and cons.
+That's why each case should be viewed individually.
 This means that without a deep analysis of your needs, requirements, and the existing IT infrastructure, it will be impossible to make the right choice.

 Given the strengths and weaknesses of both approaches, it is possible to define cases when each of them may bring the highest value to your business.